Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 The popular types of long-stay visas in Spain are typically categorized as follows:

 • Non-Lucrative Residence Visa: Those with sufficient financial means to support themselves and their dependents while residing in Spain can apply for this visa for immigration purposes.
-Upon arrival, a residence permit valid for two years can be pursued.
+Upon arrival, a residence permit valid for one year can be pursued.

 • Spain Entrepreneur Visa: Entrepreneurs seeking to invest in Spain can avail themselves of this visa option.